1. Who we are

 We want to be clear about how we use your personal information, so you can make an informed choice about whether the Asto App is right for you.

 4. Creating and securing an account and registering on the Asto app

 When you create your account, we ask for your first and last name and email address.
 We may also ask for your phone number as an added security measure and to help us identify you.
 We use this information to set up and run your Asto App account, give you technical and customer support (and for our internal training), verify your identity, and send you important account and service information.

 5. What personal documents we store and who can see them

 One of Asto App’s features is that it can store your data and certain documents.
-Personal information, like directors’ details, financial and banking information and other information which is generated about your use of the Asto App and products.
+This includes personal information, like your name and address, directors’ details, financial and banking information and other information which is generated through your use of the Asto App and our products.

 Only you, and people you allow, can access, control and manage this information.
 Sometimes, people we authorise (like members of our team) may need to access it as well – to give you technical support, for example.